nika-begiashvili/yeetest/README.md

 ```

 This will run postgres and nodejs app also set all necessery env vars as well and automatically synchronize database schema
+It will also mount your local source code and watch for file changes

 ### Environment Variables